 A forgotten Irish song of emigration tells of a mother’s longing for her children who have gone so far away, is a big hit for Cherish the Ladies.

-To celebrate the group’s 30th anniversary, Cherish the Ladies have been on a year-long tour – with sold-out concerts across the U.S. and Ireland, including at such venues as the legendary Beacon Theatre in New York City, where they played November 27, the day after Thanksgiving.
+To celebrate the group’s 30th anniversary in 2015, Cherish the Ladies went on a year-long tour – with sold-out concerts across the U.S. and Ireland, including at such venues as the legendary Beacon Theatre in New York City, where they played November 27, the day after Thanksgiving.
 Somehow they also found the time to rehearse and record a Christmas album.
-The group’s first album to be recorded in Ireland, it features old standards such as “Come All Ye Faithful,” and “Hark the Herald Angels Sing,” but also a beautiful rendition of “Christmas Letter,” a poignant poem that Joanie set to music, and a recitation of another poem “An Irish Christmas.”
+The group’s first album to be recorded in Ireland, it features old standards such as “Come All Ye Faithful,” and “Hark the Herald Angels Sing,” but also a beautiful rendition of “Christmas Letter,” a poignant poem that Joanie set to music, and a recitation of another poem, “An Irish Christmas.”

 This is your third Christmas album.
 How do you decide what to select?
 Are there challenges?

 It’s hard to believe as we celebrate our 30th anniversary that the recording we are releasing is a third Christmas album!
 Our Christmas tour is now as busy as our March tour, and our fans were screaming out for a new Christmas album – so that was the deciding factor.
 When we received our first booking for a Christmas show many years ago, it amazed us when we started putting the material together how well the Celtic instrumentation gelled with our favorite Christmas carols.
 But, in a world where practically every artist has recorded a Christmas album and it being a very saturated market, being original and coming up with new material is not easy.
 To make the new album, we researched, we wrote songs and tunes and we found old gems that were long forgotten and made them fresh and new again.
 It’s the first album we ever recorded completely in Ireland in Miltown Malbay, County Clare!